teng-1206/PHP-System/ReadMe.md

 ### Item

+- [x] Add a "Broken Date" attribute to store the date each item was broken.

+- [ ] Block the user interface while loading to prevent interactions.

+- [ ] Change the status to be displayed as a label design.

-- [x] Added a "Daily Value" column to display the average daily value for each item.
+- [x] Add a "Daily Value" column to display the average daily value for each item.

 - [x] Add a widget to show the total value of all items.

 - [x] Enabled image upload and preview when adding an item.

 - [x] Automatically generate and upload a thumbnail when an image is added.

+### Activity Log

+- [ ] Block the user interface while loading to prevent interactions.

+- [ ] Record all user actions for activity tracking.

+- [ ] User Interface – Display activity logs from the last 7 days.

 ## Requirement